List of past Lucchese crime family mobsters: Peter LoCascio

 Peter Joseph "Mr. Bread" LoCascio (June 10, 1916 – September 2, 1997) was a New York mobster involved in drug trafficker along with his older brother Carmine LoCascio.
 In 1935, he was arrested on illegal alcohol trafficking and narcotic trafficking.
 In the 1940s, LoCascio was identified as a major heroin drug trafficker.
-LoCascio would frequent been seen in the Lower East Side and Little Italy in Manhattan.
+LoCascio would frequent been seen on the Lower East Side and Little Italy in Manhattan.
 He worked with his brother Carmine LoCascio, John Ormento, brothers Joseph and Peter DiPalermo, Rocco Mazzie, James Picarelli and Sammy Kass in many criminal rackets.

 Anthony Loria Sr.

 Anthony "Tony" Loria Sr., also known as "Tony Aboudamita", was a mobster who played a major role in the French Connection heroin scandal.
 Loria, along with his longtime partner Vincent Papa and his crew, are known as "The Men who Stole The French Connection".

-Loria was known to federal agents and the Bureau of Narcotics and Dangerous Drugs as a major drug trafficker within the Lucchese Crime Family.
+Loria was known to federal agents and the Bureau of Narcotics and Dangerous Drugs as a major drug trafficker within the Lucchese crime family.
 He was convicted in 1961 of trafficking heroin but his conviction was overturned on appeal in 1968 because of violations of the Fourth Amendment.

 He was implicated along with Papa, Anthony Passero, Virgil Alessi and Frank D'Amato in the New York Police Department scandal, in which over $70 million worth of drugs seized during the French Connection operation was stolen from the police property room.
 The crew stole 398 pounds of heroin and 120 pounds of cocaine from 1969 to 1972.
 In October 1973, Loria was indicted, along with the boss of the Lucchese Family Carmine Tramunti and 42 other mobsters, on drug dealing charges.

 He died in 1989 from natural causes.

 Joseph Lucchese

-Joseph "Joe Brown" Lucchese was a capo and brother to Tommy Lucchese, the boss of the Lucchese crime family.
+Joseph "Joe Brown" Lucchese (born April 13, 1910) was a capo and younger brother to Tommy Lucchese, the boss of the Lucchese crime family.
 He controlled gambling operations along with Aniello Migliore.
 In 1963, during the Valachi hearings, Lucchese was identified as a capo in the Lucchese family.
 He died during the early 1970s.